 Cordyceps mushrooms are usually safe for healthy people, but there are reports of side effects.
 The fungus may also interact with certain illnesses and medications.
-The side effects of cordyceps mushrooms and interactions with medications are, however, extremely rare.
+However, the side effects of cordyceps mushrooms and interactions with medications are infrequent.

 Let's look at some of the cordyceps dangers and common side effects:

 In some people, cordyceps may cause mild side effects(4), like dry mouth, upset stomach, diarrhea, or nausea.
 These symptoms usually disappear once you stop using the cordyceps supplements.

 There is also anecdotal evidence that some Cordyceps products may cause a lingering metallic taste, which may take longer to resolve.